Chaco Canyon Consulting

 Avoid analogies

 Talk straight.
 Avoid analogies, figures of speech, and especially metaphors.
 For example, say "I felt angry" rather than "I felt like murdering you."
 Analogies and figures of speech are loaded, which is what makes them so rich and colorful.
-The trouble is, they're loaded with different things for different people, so you can't be sure that your partner in conflict is understanding what you're saying in the way you mean it.
+The trouble is, they're loaded with different things for different people, and so you can't be sure that your partner in conflict understands what you're saying in the way you mean it.

 Validate